‘Dragon Ball Super:’ Will Android 17 and 18, or Goku and Vegeta Fuse? [Opinion]

 — Todd Blankenship (@Herms98) November 16, 2017

 To conclude the discussion of this theory, it is safe to say that it might be impossible for the Dragon Ball Super creators to showcase another fusion after focusing the limelight on Caulifla and Kale’s merge.
-But, these are opinions only and does not dictate the progress of the show.
+But, these are opinions only and does not ddictate the progress of the show.
 Therefore, one should take every bit of information with a grain of salt.

 [Featured Image by Phát Hữu | Flickr | Cropped and Resized | Public Domain]